 3. More than enough storage space for your growing file library

 When you use image hosting sites free of charge, limited storage space is a usual caveat.
-Some platforms may start you off with a decent amount of space for your files but you may need to upgrade to a paid version as your archive grows bigger.
-There are also those that provide unlimited storage but the quality may be compromised.
-You need to look towards your current archive for guidance on how much online storage you need.
-For starters, your image hosting website should be able to accommodate your files and give you a bit of room to grow.
+Some platforms may start you off with a decent amount of space for your files but you may need to upgrade to a paid version as your archive grows over time.
+There are also those that provide unlimited storage from the get go but the quality may be compromised.
+You need to give a close evaluation of your current archive for guidance on how much online storage you’re going to need before committing to a platform and a plan.
+For starters, your image hosting website’s first basic paid plan should be able to accommodate your current files and give you a bit of room to grow.

 4. Quality of photos should be topnotch

-The best free photo hosting sites store and display your photos in the best possible way.
-If you’re looking for image hosting services for the purpose of creating an online portfolio, you have to find a platform that will not compress your files too much that it affects the quality of your images.
+The best free photo hosting sites work to store and display your photos in the best possible way.
+If you’re looking for image hosting services for the purpose of creating an online portfolio, you have to find a platform that will not compress your files so much that it affects the quality of your images when you host them on your main website.
+If you have a vast work and client history, you’ll need a smarter storage solution that won’t distort or lessen the quality of your output should you need both edited and raw images for your future use.

 5. Easy to use